 PhD thesis

-Experimental design and analysis necessitates the combination of scientific and mathematical models in a consistent fashion.
+Experimental design and analysis necessitate the combination of scientific and mathematical models in a consistent fashion.
 Every experiment usually begins with a hypothesis about the world, stated in quite general terms and of broad scope: the Primary Model.
-To inquire about the hypothesis scientifically, it has to be transformed into a hypothesis which is empirically testable with current methods and resources: the Experimental Model.
+To inquire about the hypothesis scientifically, it has to be transformed into a hypothesis that is empirically testable with current methods and resources: the Experimental Model.
 Hence, a suitable experimental context with clearly defined parameters and outcomes must be specified.
-Both levels are usually stated in the scientific language of the discipline in which the experiment takes place and only the next two levels are in the realm of statistics.
+Both levels are usually stated in the scientific language of the discipline in which the experiment takes place, and only the next two levels are in the realm of statistics.
 First, the data generation process must be described by a Data Generation Model, followed by the specification of the experimental process in the form of the Experimental Design Model which is then combined with a particular Data Analysis Model for analysis. that specifies the statistical measures and tests that are used to analyze the data.

 The goal of my PhD thesis is to provide a consistent hierarchical framework relating the inferential paths from a Primary Model about the world to the data gathered and back to the Primary Model in exploratory experiments.
 The value of such a framework consists in helping expose and prevent logical and mathematical inferential challenges and also aid the consistent and meaningful planning of experiments, which is demonstrated in three use cases.

-Selected Publications
+Publications

 «The presumption that all we need is an agreement on numbers - never mind if they’re measuring different things - leads to pandemonium.»